JINHXu/WordNet/README.md

 Consider again the problem of finding the lowest common hypernym, but now starting from words instead of from particular synsets.

-Implement a function to compute the lowest common hypernyms between two nouns.
+This is a function to compute the lowest common hypernyms between two nouns.

 - `def noun_lowest_common_hypernyms(self, noun1, noun2)`